dgraph-io/dgraph-docs/content/query-language/graphql-fundamentals.md

     parent = "query-language"
 +++

-This document provides the language reference for DQL.
+The following pages are the language reference for DQL.

-The examples in this reference use a database of 21 million triples about movies and actors.
+They contain examples that you can run interactively using a database of 21 million triples about movies and actors.

-The queries are executed by an instance of Dgraph running at https://play.dgraph.io/.
+The queries are executed on an instance of Dgraph running at https://play.dgraph.io/.

 #### Example database schema